fikayo-sanni/ductape-docs/docs/paystack.md

 sidebar_position: 2
 ---

-# Quickstart: Integrate with Paystack
+# Quickstart: A Paystack Integration with Ductape

 Ductape makes it easy to connect, manage, and automate third-party services like Paystack.
 This quickstart will guide you through setting up a Paystack integration using Ductape, from dashboard setup to writing code in your IDE.